carbon-design-system/carbon/examples/incremental-migration-vite/README.md

 npm run dev
 ```

-This example takes a little bit of time to first start.
+This example only takes a little bit of time to start, once it's up and running,
+it's very fast.

 Open [http://localhost:5173](http://localhost:5173) with your browser to see the
 result.